ddialliance/ddi-cdi-sample-generator/README.md

 # DDI-CDI Sample generator

-Simple javascript application to generate DDI-CDI (json-ld) from simple dataset files.
+Simple javascript application to do basic variable documentation for csv-files.

+This application is for demonstration and testing purposes only.
+Its not inteded to be used to create metadata for your datasets.